kriyanshkirito/question-practise-using-template/README.md

-Day 1 -> solve the questionss
+Day 1 -> solve the questions
 ---
 Day 2-> solve first question of the day on codechef
 ---